Z314/Probabilty-Simulation/README.md

 # Probabilty-Simulation
 Probability simulations

-Dice rolling simulator for a six sided dice:
+Dice rolling simulator for a six sided dice.
 Instructions for use:
 1. Download and save both Python files in the one folder
 2. Run dice_main.py